County Offaly Ireland · Co. Offaly · Clareen Save · Share

 By car

-From Birr, 10 km south-east on regional roads towards Kinnitty.
-From Tullamore, 35 km south on the R439 and local roads.
-The roads are narrow and wind through farming country.
+From Birr, 8 km east on the R421.
+From Kinnitty, a short run south-west along the foot of the Slieve Bloom.
+From Tullamore, roughly 35 km south on the R421 and local roads.
+The roads are narrow and wind through farmland.

 By bus